blind-contours/EffectXshift/README.md

 `InterXshift` also incorporates features from the `sl3` package (Coyle, Hejazi, Malenica, et al. 2022), facilitating ensemble machine learning in the estimation process.
-If the user does not specify any stack parameters, `SuperNOVA` will automatically create an ensemble of machine learning algorithms that strike a balance between flexibility and computational efficiency.
+If the user does not specify any stack parameters, `InterXshift` will automatically create an ensemble of machine learning algorithms that strike a balance between flexibility and computational efficiency.

 ------------------------------------------------------------------------